ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ## Closing thoughts

 None of these four features will headline the .NET 11 launch keynote, and that is exactly why they are worth knowing: they are the changes you will use on a Tuesday afternoon, not the ones you will benchmark.
 Good luck with the upgrade, keep the tests from this article close, and treat every "it obviously works like this" moment with a little suspicion until GA.
-If you hit a surprise we did not cover, the sample repository is the place to open an issue.
+Hit a surprise I did not cover?
+The sample repository is the place to open an issue.

 ## References